Could More Seizure-Free Days Be in Your Future?

 The study staff respects and protects your privacy and will not share your information, except as required by law, and will store your personal information with codes that protect your medical information.
 The Informed Consent Form will provide more information about how your privacy will be maintained.

 There is no charge for taking part.
-All assessments and investigational drugs related to the research study are provided at no charge.
+All assessments and investigational medicines related to the research study are provided at no charge.

 Your doctor does not have to give permission for you to participate; however, either you or the study doctor, with your permission, may contact your regular doctor to discuss your participation before you begin and keep your doctor updated about your participation.
 You will continue to see your regular doctors for routine office visits and checkups that you would normally have.